Singapore's official languages: Languages in Singapore

 Happy National Day, Singapore!
-As we mark this special occasion, we will explore the heart of Singapore's identity—its official languages: English, Malay, Mandarin, and Tamil.
+As we mark this special occasion, we will explore the heart of Singapore's identity—its official languages: English, being the main language and widely spoken in Singapore, serves as a crucial medium of communication.
+Malay, the national language of Singapore, and a significant pillar in its multilingual identity.
+Mandarin, and Tamil, which are the main languages spoken in Singapore.
 The country's varied heritage is reflected in its four official languages.
 Let's explore the importance of these languages in shaping the unique spirit of Singapore.

 Heritage and Culture